Website longevity (10-year horizon)

 Confidence: Verified.

 Why this matters as a model.
 GOV.UK's Design System, GOV.UK Frontend, and shared platforms (notifications, payments, hosting) are reused across hundreds of departments.
 Foundation-first compounds across an organization, not just within a site.
 The same architectural discipline applied to a multi-vertical service business — or an agency's portfolio of clients — produces the same compound efficiency.
-A Candid component library that ships once and is reused across client sites is the small-scale version of the GDS pattern.
+A shared component library that ships once and is reused across multiple client sites is the small-scale version of the GDS pattern.

 Accessibility: regulatory and litigation forcing functions